sadoksoltan/E-Commerce-React-App-with-JSON-Server-Auth/README.md

----Don't forget to create the db.json and routes.json files before running json-server-auth.
++Don't forget to create the db.json and routes.json files before running json-server-auth.
 These files are used by json-server-auth to store user data and define the API routes.
-Make sure to include these files in your project and configure them correctly before launching json-server-auth---
+Make sure to include these files in your project and configure them correctly before launching json-server-auth